Badminton at the 2002 Commonwealth Games

-The badminton competition at the 2002 Commonwealth Games took place at the Bolton Arena in Bolton, England from 25 July until 4 August 2002.
+Badminton at the 2002 Commonwealth Games was the tenth appearance of Badminton at the Commonwealth Games, Competition took place in Bolton, England, from 25 July to 4 August 2002.

+The badminton events took place at the Bolton Arena.
 There were no bronze medal play off matches because both losing semi-finalists were awarded a bronze medal.
 This was the only time that the scoring system of 7 points / 5 sets was used for a Commonwealth Games badminton event.

+Malaysia topped the badminton medal table by virtue of winning three gold medals.